viv6267/NLP_Project/README.md

 - The --no-cache-dir option prevents pip from caching the packages, which reduces the image size.

 -**5th:- EXPOSE 80**
--This makes port 80 available for use by the container.
+- This makes port 80 available for use by the container.
 This is the port that the Flask application will listen on.

 -**6th: ENV NAME World**
 - This sets an environment variable NAME with the value World.
 Environment variables can be used to configure the application.